kiraksi/kiraksi/README.md

 --->
 ---
 # Programming Journey
 I studied mathematics and classics in college, now I'm learning to be a Software Engineer.
-Here is my journey:
+Here is how I self-taught:

 **Began September 15th 2022**